NOEL KING, HOST:

 (SOUNDBITE OF ARCHIVED RECORDING)

-HESSON: Thank you for having me.
+BEAUBIEN: Thank you.
 Transcript provided by NPR, Copyright NPR.